 Home Yoga Studio Inspiration

-With restaurants, bars and shops slowly re-opening, (hopefully) we’ll be able to sweat it out at our favourite classes again soon.
-If lockdown has inspired you to create your own at-home yoga studio though, you wouldn’t be alone.
-For topping up between Hatha and hot yoga, a home yoga studio is always a good investment.
+After a year of home workouts, finally we’re able to sweat it out at our favourite classes again soon.
+But if lockdown has given you an appetite for practicing your downward dogs solo (and not having to queue up for the showers in the changing rooms) a home yoga studio is a good investment.
 At C&TH we’ve spoken to the top studios and brands for inspiration for our own home yoga studios.
 Expect zen wallpapers, lots of light and of course, plenty of plants.
 Namaste.

 Which room is best for a home yoga studio?